Paramphistomum cervi: Life cycle

 The life cycle is indirect, involving a ruminant as definitive host, snail as intermediate host, and an interval of external phases in water and plants.
 The sexually mature monoecious adult self-fertilises in the mammalian rumen, and retains the eggs inside its uterus.
 Eggs are then released in the host intestine and are expelled along with faeces.
 Eggs are deposited in water and hatch at optimal temperature of 27 C in 12–17 days to become ciliated miracidia.
 The non-feeding miracidia often swim through water searching for a suitable snail host, either until they reach the host or die.
 Most common intermediate hosts are snails belonging to the genera Bulinus, Planorbis, Physa, Stagnicola and Pseudosuccinea.
 When sensing the soft outer surface of a snail, they attach and burrow through the epidermis and into the tissue.
 Young snails are more susceptible to such penetration.
-In the snail tissue the miracidia lost their cilia within 12 hours and get transformed into sporocysts (~53 x 93 µ).
+In the snail tissue the miracidia lost their cilia within 12 hours and get transformed into sporocysts (~53 x 93 μm).
 By 11th day they develop up to 8 rediae, which are rapidly liberated.
 After 10 days the rediae mature and each contains 15–30 cercariae.
 The cercariae are released to grow further which may take about 13 days.
 Mature cercariae are characterised by two eyespots and a long slender tail.
 They are stimulated by light through the sensory eyespots in sunlight and leave the snail.
 They swim about in water until they find plants or other suitable substrata, to which they adhere and encyst to become metacercariae.
 The process of this cyst formation requires about 20 minutes only.
 Metacercariae are infective larvae but cannot resist desiccation, hence soon die out if suitable host is not found; but under constantly moist conditions, they can survive for up to 1 year and are capable of overwintering.
 The mammalian hosts harbour the infective larvae by ingestion.
 Once they reach the duodenum and jejunum, their cysts are cast off.
 Excystment is influenced by changing physicochemical conditions (such as temperature, substance concentration, and pH) inside the alimentary tract.
 Then they penetrate and feed on tissue of the gut wall of the small intestine.
 Once they develop sufficiently they migrate to the rumen, where the juveniles mature and produce ova.
 The period of rumen entry to egg laying takes about 60 to 120 days.
 However, the lifespan of an adult is unknown.